How do I know if my child is gifted?

 What are the cutoffs and categories of this testing?

 We have found that students that meet a certain cognitive profile are most likely to be successful at Mirman.
-Therefore, applying to Mirman requires students to receive a Full Scale IQ score of 138 or above.
+Therefore, applying to Mirman requires students to participate in an IQ assessment.
 However, this is only the first step in determining if Mirman is a potential match for your child.
 When we receive a report indicating a score in our accepted range, we work with families and students to determine if Mirman will be the best fit.

 What’s the best way to challenge gifted kids — acceleration, differentiation?

 At Mirman, we believe that no school should put a limit on what a child can learn.
 For that reason, our curriculum model is based on a combination of acceleration and increased depth and complexity.
-Each of our classes is accelerated by one academic year, meaning a 3rd grade class will cover what is traditionally 4th grade material.
-Those grade-level standards are then taught through a thematic lens that encourages students to explore the topics with greater depth and complexity.
 This allows for our students to be challenged academically while still being in a class of same-age peers that is designed to promote and support their social and emotional development.

 How can I support my gifted learner at home?